Public Issues: Gambling

 - A regular national Prevalence Study that is directly comparable with those of 1999, 2004 and 2010, to ensure that trends are captured and fully analysed.

-- A levy to fund research, education and treatment, and structures to ensure that funds are completely independently managed.
+- A statutory levy to fund research, education and treatment, and structures to ensure that funds are completely independently managed.

-Over the years, QAAD has contributed numerous submissions to the Department of Digital, Culture Media and Sport (DCMS), the Gambling Commission, and other bodies who are concerned with gambling policy.
+Over the years, QAAD has contributed numerous submissions to the Department of Digital, Culture Media and Sport (DCMS), the Gambling Commission, and other bodies concerned with gambling policy.
 We include the most recent below.
 For further details of submissions relating to particular topics, or to request a hard copy, please contact Alison Mather.